sagemath/trac_to_gh/Issue 8770.md

 # Issue 8770: gfan fails to build on Fedora Core 12 wtih GCC-4.5.0 (lena)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8770

 Original creator: was